A Universal Birkhoff Theory for Fast Trajectory Optimization: Mathematical Foundations of Birkhoff Interpolants over an Arbitrary Grid

 where, $I^N_\theta, \theta \in \set{a, b}$ are the two interpolation operators and $B_j^\theta, \ \theta \in \set{a, b}, j = 0, \ldots, N$ are (Birkhoff) basis functions that satisfy the interpolation conditions,

 and $\delta_{ij}$ is the Kronecker delta.

 \begin{remark} Equation \eqref{eq:birk-conditions} is obtained by simply imposing the interpolation conditions,

-\end{remark} \begin{remark} There is no assumption of polynomials in all of the preceding equations. \end{remark} \begin{remark} In principle, one can define an additional family of $(N+1)$ different Birkhoff interpolants over the exact same grid $\pi^N$ (and not just two) by replacing $y(\tau^a)$ in \eqref{eq:Birk-interp-a} by $y(\tau_k), k = 0, 1, \ldots, N$. \end{remark} Unlike Lagrange or Hermite interpolants, a Birkhoff interpolant might not exist\cite{lorentz,schoenberg}; hence, it is critically important to prove its existence at the outset. \begin{lemma}[Existence and Uniqueness Lemma\cite{newBirk-2023}] Let $L_j(\tau)$ be the antiderivative of $\ell_j(\tau)$, the $j$th Lagrange interpolating basis function over $\pi^N$.
+\end{remark} \begin{remark} There is no assumption of polynomials in all of the preceding equations.
+Hence, one may use radial basis functions\cite{rbf-interp}, Sinc functions\cite{sinc-interp}, wavelets\cite{wavelets} or any other basis function to generate Birkhoff interpolants. \end{remark} \begin{remark} In principle, one can define an additional family of $(N+1)$ different Birkhoff interpolants over the exact same grid $\pi^N$ (and not just two) by replacing $y(\tau^a)$ in \eqref{eq:Birk-interp-a} by $y(\tau_k), k = 0, 1, \ldots, N$. \end{remark} Unlike Lagrange or Hermite interpolants, a Birkhoff interpolant might not exist\cite{lorentz,schoenberg}; hence, it is critically important to prove its existence at the outset. \begin{lemma}[Existence and Uniqueness Lemma\cite{newBirk-2023}] Let $L_j(\tau)$ be the antiderivative of $\ell_j(\tau)$, the $j$th Lagrange interpolating basis function over $\pi^N$.
 Then, the Birkhoff basis functions that satisfy \eqref{eq:birk-conditions} are given explicitly by,

 \end{lemma} As noted in \cite{newBirk-2023}, these Birkhoff interpolants are different from the ones developed by Wang et al\cite{wang} but enjoy many of the same desirable properties.
 They are shown to be universal in \cite{newBirk-2023} in the sense that they can be applied without change to solve high-order differential equations and a variety of boundary conditions, such as Dirichlet, Neumann and Robin.
 It will be apparent shortly that they are also universal in their applications to trajectory optimization. \begin{definition}[\cite{newBirk-2023}] The Birkhoff quadrature weights, $w^B_j, \ j=0, \ldots, N$, are defined by,